Leave the Heavy Lifting and Red-Tape to Us

 Serious neck injuries, especially spinal injuries and concussions, often occur due to rear-end accidents.
 Back injuries, broken bones and other internal injuries also often occur due to collisions caused by another driver crashing into the back of your car.
 And if you don't receive medical treatment right away, you could experience serious health problems in the future.

 These types of accidents have become increasingly common in recent years due to distracted drivers.
-Even though texting or using a cellphone while driving is against the law in Maryland and surrounding areas, many drivers still do so and cause serious rear-end collisions.
+Even though texting or using a cellphone while driving is against the law in Maryland and surrounding areas, many drivers still do so and cause serious rear-end collisions because they are not a paying attention to traffic ahead.
 And just because another driver clearly caused your crash, don't automatically assume you will be fairly compensated.
 Often, you need to fight for what's rightfully yours.
 That's why you need us in your corner, defending your rights.

 Car accidents often occur at intersections.
 And when they do, it's usually because another driver didn't follow the rules of the road.
 A driver may have run a red light, raced through a stop sign or simply didn't look carefully enough before proceeding through an intersection.